 - 1 cup freshly squeezed lemon juice

-Pour filling over hot crust and bake 30-35 minutes or until set (not liquid in the middle when jiggled).
-Let cool and dust with powdered sugar.
+Pour filling over hot crust and bake 35-40 minutes or until set.
+The center should not jiggle!
+Let cool completely.

 Dust with powdered sugar, cut into squares or triangles.

 - It is important to brown the crust until golden on top.
 This will help the pastry to be able to support the thick layer of lemon filling!

 - If using salted butter, omit the salt in the pastry.